While riding ATVs 7 years ago with another couple, my boyfriend at the time (Sean, now

 throwing me against a fallen tree.

-Sean rushed over, total terror on his face.
+Sean rushed over with total terror on his face.
 He’d done everything he could to keep me safe, yet a horrible accident had occurred.
 He felt he had failed me.

 I love you

 Repeat until you feel the shift.
 It may be subtle, but you will be able to feel in both you and the